 It could be due to a trust-related issue in the organisation.
 This is, however, another big problem since we need to make every employee feels comfortable with who they are instead of trying to be “fit".

 Establishing a sense of belonging is not only a psychological need but also essential to improving engagement and productivity in the workplace.

 This could never be a one-size-fits-all curriculum to the diversity issue.
 Therefore, a flexible and individualised strategy would be a great idea.
 Objectives in the strategic plan should relate to your employees, your customers and your community.

 First, an employee-related goal could be to expand your recruitment to a more demographically diverse talent pool.
-The diversity could not happen in one day unless you give it an environment to gradually develop.
+Diversity could not happen in one day unless you give it an environment to gradually develop.
 However, the sense of connection is a long-term process, not just one-day training.

-The brand and its culture intimately connected.
-The products and service you provide to your customer portray your belief.
+The brand and its culture are intimately connected.
+The products and services you provide to your customer portray your belief.
 Hence, a customer-related objective could be to assess your customers' demographic information and train your staff to develop communication skills specific to your customers' needs.
 This requires internal and external teams to work closely with each other to create a consistent image for your company.
-Your employee base should be congruent to your customer base.
+Your employee base should be congruent with your customer base.

 Last but not least is the community-related goal.
 It could be to contribute volunteer hours and funds to a local nonprofit organisation that serves a diverse segment of the population.